Egypt president sweeps out army rulers

 Apart from some demonstrations of support for Mursi late on Sunday, there was little reaction on the streets to the president's decision.
 The stock market reaction was muted, with the benchmark index rising 1.5 percent.

-"What we saw ... in Egypt increasingly seems like a mix of a civilian counter-coup and a coordinated coup within the military itself," wrote Shadi Hamid of the Brookings Doha Center.
+"What we saw ... in Egypt increasingly seems like a mix of a civilian counter-coup and a coordinated coup within the military itself," wrote Shadi Hamid of the Brookings Doha Centre.

 There was also little immediate public reaction from the United States, a key supporter of Cairo's military rulers since they signed a peace treaty with Israel in 1979: